codepath/android_guides/Implementing-a-Horizontal-ListView.md

 ### Populating Data into TwoWayView

-Now we can populate data into the `TwoWayView` much like any ListView as described in [the Adapter guide](https://github.com/thecodepath/android_guides/wiki/Using-an-ArrayAdapter-with-ListView).
+Now we can populate data into the `TwoWayView` much like any ListView as described in [[the Adapter guide|Using-an-ArrayAdapter-with-ListView]].
 For example, we might create a very simple array of items:

 ```java
 ArrayList<String> items = new ArrayList<String>();